openweb3-io/miniapps/apps/docs/platform/methods.md

 Available since: **v6.4**

 Opens a QR scanner.
-When the scanner was closed, the Telegram application creates the [scan_qr_popup_closed](events.md#scan-qr-popup-closed) event.
-When the scanner reads QR, Telegram creates the [qr_text_received](events.md#qr-text-received) event.
+When the scanner was closed, the Openweb3 application creates the [scan_qr_popup_closed](events.md#scan-qr-popup-closed) event.
+When the scanner reads QR, Openweb3 creates the [qr_text_received](events.md#qr-text-received) event.

 | Field | Type     | Description                                         |
 |-------|----------|-----------------------------------------------------|